 Hummingbird and Fred are two of Google’s recent algorithmic updates.
 This article was written by our top Boston SEO consultant and is designed to answer some of the most common questions about this massive change in the search results.

 Undoubtedly, businesses are going to have to adapt to these changes if they want to retain their rankings in the future.
 So let’s dive into what these changes are and what they mean for your online assets:

-What our Boston SEO consultants have learned about Google Hummingbird
+What SEO consultants have learned about Google Hummingbird

 Hummingbird completely changes the rules regarding how Google understands the search queries.
 Before, it was all about searching for the keywords found within the content, but now, the search engine knows the user intent of the search.
 This change uses machine learning technology to take Google search beyond keywords.

 Now, it doesn’t matter whether you enter “how to lose weight as a teenager” or “weight loss for teens,” since Google knows you’re looking for the same thing.